Yashvi2307/RoyalQuizCampus/README.md

 ## Main Functionalities

 This project has immensely helped the clients of Royal Technosoft (young kids) to check their GK.
 During the short breaks between the ongoing sessions this app acted as a good source of knowledge for the kids and also provided a playful environment to them.
-Quite often they would learn something new and compete with their peers.
-This activity also acted as an inspiration to learn and do better next time.
+Quite often they would learn something new and compete with their peers. </br>
+This activity also acted as an inspiration for the continuous process of learning and improving.

 ## Technologies used:
 * Language: Java